 - Foreign Language

 - Judaic Studies

 the concentration plan of study (CPS) will be developed with your Academic Counselor and submitted for faculty review and approval during your first semester at the College.Acceptance of the concentration plan is dependent upon the faculty's approval of the proposed courses and the rationale presented by the student.
 Failure to submit a concentration during the first semester will result in a registration hold.

 The baccalaureate concentration represents a significant commitment on the part of the student.
 The approved concentration plan of study serves as a "learning contract" between the Core Consulting Faculty and the student for the fulfillment of the concentration requirements of the baccalaureate degree.

-Faculty approval enables the student and the faculty to arrive at a mutual understanding as to the content and characteristics of a particular program of study, which, when satisfactorily completed, can become the basis, along with fulfillment of other requirements, for a recommendation that the degree be awarded.The student is free to seek changes in a concentration at any time by requesting approval of a revised concentration plan of study.
+Faculty approval enables the student and the faculty to arrive at a mutual understanding as to the content and characteristics of a particular program of study, which, when satisfactorily completed, becomes the basis in your capstone project and for your degree.The student is free to seek changes in a concentration at any time by requesting approval of a revised concentration plan of study.

 Reconsideration of Concentration Denial

 A student may seek a reconsideration of the decision made regarding the approval of his/her concentration proposal.
 The request must be submitted in writing to the Provost within 15 business days of the notification that the proposal was not approved.
 The request for reconsideration should specify the reasons why the proposal should be accepted.